Keyboard shortcuts

 Thank you for your interest in contributing to Rust!
 There are many ways to contribute, and we appreciate all of them.

 This documentation is not intended to be comprehensive; it is meant to be a quick guide for the most useful things.
-For more information, see this chapter on how to build and run the compiler.
+For more information, see How to build and run the compiler.

 Experts